aredn/documentation/arednNetworkDesign/channel_planning.rst

 In its most basic configuration for two collocated nodes, an Ethernet cable is connected between the PoE *LAN* port of each device. :abbr:`OLSR (Optimized Link State Routing protocol)` will assign a very low "link cost" (0.1) to the DtD connection and automatically route traffic between the nodes over Ethernet rather than causing the RF channel to become busy.

 One added benefit of DtD linking is that you can link nodes which are operating on different bands and channels.
 Nodes that are using *Channel Separation* to segment traffic can still pass data at high speeds through their DtD link and be members of a single network.
-At a tower site like the one shown here, you could link 2.4 GHz, 3.4 GHz, and 5.8 GHz nodes to the same *meshnet*.
+At a tower site like the one shown here, you could link 2.4 GHz, 3.4 GHz, and 5.8 GHz nodes to the same network.
 In fact, at a busy site like this it is best practice to use DtD linking, because otherwise RF channel contention could make the network unusable.

 Ideally you should configure your collocated nodes to use different bands and channels, then set up DtD links between the nodes to ensure that traffic is routed efficiently without generating RF contention or delays. :abbr:`OLSR (Optimized Link State Routing protocol)` will always choose the DtD path first when passing traffic between linked nodes.
 Each AREDN |trade| node recognizes incoming packets tagged with :abbr:`VLAN (Virtual Local Area Network)` 2 as DtD traffic.